izivkov/universalapp/README.md

 Some examples of applications which can be created are:

-- Store Specials
 - Stock Portfolio
 - Weather App
-- Law Practice Mobile Website
+- Company Web Sites
-- Recipes
+- Varous RSS Feeds

 Here are some screenshots of sample applications which can be created: